 “Ken is a terrific brand champion who has had an important seat at the table for the past decade helping us reposition our company for future growth,” Binke said.
 “This well-deserved promotion recognizes the many significant contributions he has made to our customers, employees and ownership.”

-The King Koil brand began in the United States 1898 when Samuel Bronstein founded United States Bedding in St. Paul, Minnesota.
+The King Koil brand launched in 1898 when Samuel Bronstein founded United States Bedding in St. Paul, Minnesota.
 In 2015, the privately held company was acquired by one of its licensees, Malaysia-based Kaiserkorp Corp.